CALIFORNIA CONSUMER PROTECTION ACT (“CCPA”)

 - The right to data portability.
-Californians have the right to request their personal information that they provided to us and use them for their own purposes.
-We will provide Californians their personal information within 30 days of their request.
+Californians have the right to request the personal information that they provided to us and use them for their own purposes.
+We will provide Californians with their personal information within 30 days of their request.

-- the right of Californians of the deletion of their personal information
+- the right of Californians to the deletion of their personal information.

-- the right of Californians of equal service, price, and not being discriminated against even if they exercise their privacy rights
+- the right of Californians to equal service, and price, and not be discriminated against even if they exercise their privacy rights.

 - the right of Californians to designate an authorized agent to make a request on their behalf.
 When designating an authorized agent, you must provide a valid power of attorney, the requester’s valid government-issued identification, and the authorized agent’s valid government-issued identification.